20 Feb The Best things to do in Galle, Sri Lanka

 The interiors of these cafes and hotels are still Dutch with accents of colours and sometimes a mix of modern furnishings.
 Sit down for a meal of seafood if you have the taste for it.
 There are very few places here that serve authentic Sri Lankan food.
 It’s mostly American and European inside the fort.

 In the evening you can also head for gelato in town.
-I have to say it is a bit overpriced, but how often do you get decent gelato in South Asia?
+I have to say it is a bit overpriced, but how often do you get a decent gelato in South Asia?

 Here are some of the popular places to eat inside Galle fort.